nekonistyle/SSReflect/NNet/README.md

 `realFieldType` version of `ringNNetType`.

 ## Notice
-In "ReLUMPsolvable.v", we generalize an upper and lower bounds of expressive number of single hidden layer ReLU neural networks shown in ["Expressive Power of Neural Networks by the Number of Data that can be Expressed"](https://search.ieice.org/bin/index.php?category=D&lang=E&vol=J102-D&num=6&abst=j).
+In *ReLUMPsolvable.v*, we generalize an upper and lower bounds of expressive number of single hidden layer ReLU neural networks shown in ["Expressive Power of Neural Networks by the Number of Data that can be Expressed"](https://search.ieice.org/bin/index.php?category=D&lang=E&vol=J102-D&num=6&abst=j).
 This paper is written in Japanese, but the definition of expressive number and these theoriese in English are written in ["Expressive Number of Two or More Hidden Layer ReLU Neural Networks"](https://ieeexplore.ieee.org/document/8951658) or
 [another version](https://www.jstage.jst.go.jp/article/ijnc/10/2/10_293/_article/-char/en/).